Rank-Factorized Implicit Neural Bias: Scaling Super-Resolution Transformer with FlashAttention: Proposed Methods

 which shows that the spatial prior is injected as an additive bias term in the logits while remaining decoupled from the pixel content term in logit space.
 The subsequent steps operate identically to standard self-attention~(e.g., $\mathbf{O}=\mathrm{SoftMax}(\mathbf{S})\mathbf{V}$).

-In summary, RIB is fully compatible with existing FlashAttention implementations, similar to RoPE, because it injects positional priors by augmenting \(\mathbf{Q}\) and \(\mathbf{K}\) and computing the logits via a single dot-product, without requiring any extra \(N\times N\) bias matrix materialization or table indexing.
+In summary, RIB is fully compatible with existing FlashAttention implementations, similar to RoPE, because it injects positional priors by augmenting \(\mathbf{Q}\) and \(\mathbf{K}\) and computing the logits via a single dot-product, without requiring any extra \(M\times M\) bias matrix materialization or table indexing.
 Moreover, unlike RPB, whose number of bias parameters grows with the window size~(e.g., \((2M-1)^2 \approx O(M^2)\)), RIB parameterizes the positional bias using a lightweight MLP, making the number of bias parameters independent of the window size (e.g., \(O(d_h(L+R))\)).
-Finally, since \(\mathbf{Q}_{\mathrm{p}}\) and \(\mathbf{K}_{\mathrm{p}}\) depend only on the window geometry (normalized coordinates) and not on the input pixel contents, they can be precomputed and cached, further reducing inference-time overhead.
+Next, unlike FlashBias~\cite{FlashBias}, which post-hoc factorizes learned biases for acceleration, RIB natively parameterizes attention bias during training via coordinate-conditioned low-rank features, providing an explicit spatial prior without relying on a pre-existing RPB table or learned representations.
+Finally, since \(\mathbf{Q}_{\mathrm{p}}\) and \(\mathbf{K}_{\mathrm{p}}\) depend only on the window geometry and not on the input pixel tokens, they can be precomputed and cached, further reducing inference-time overhead.